-As a follow-on to the inaugural Vital Signs 2020, the upcoming report will deliver another comprehensive assessment of the defense industrial base (DIB) and contribute to the debate about national defense acquisition strategy by offering a common set of indicators — vital signs — of what some have called America’s “sixth service,” the industrial partners who equip our warfighters with their capability advantages.
+As a follow-on to Vital Signs 2021, this report delivers another comprehensive assessment of the defense industrial base (DIB) and contributes to the debate about national defense acquisition strategy by offering a common set of indicators — vital signs — of what some have called America’s “sixth service”: the industrial partners who equip our warfighters with their capability advantages.

-|Scope||The scope of the report will be consistent, offering a broad overview of eight sets of business environment and performance conditions|
+|Scope||The scope of the report will be consistent, offering a broad overview of eight sets of business environment and performance signs|

 |Composite Index Scores||Composite index scores are determined by comparing three-year averages to a baseline value|

-|Govini Partnership||We continue to partner with Govini, a data science company, that provides unique and exclusive insights|
+|Govini Partnership||We continue to partner with Govini, a decision science company, that provides unique and exclusive insights|

 |Overall Health & Readiness Scores

-||Indicator scores are averaged, like a GPA, which allows for a properly determined overall score for the health and readiness of the DIB|
+||Indicator scores are averaged, which allows for a properly determined overall score for the health and readiness of the DIB|